Welcome to the Grasshopper Class.

-Now the children are in Year 1 we have been encouraging them to start becoming a little more grown up and independent taking responsibly for themselves and their belongings.
+We are continuing to encourage the children to start becoming a little more grown up and independent taking responsibly for themselves and their belongings.
 The children are responsible for changing their own reading books and developing a love of reading, so please remember to write in your child’s reading record once you have read with them.
-The children are then allowed to change their own reading book at the start of each school day.
+The children are then allowed to change their own reading book.
 We can see the children are choosing their books carefully and are enjoying this responsibility.

 Thank you for your support and we look forward to working with you.